jpswag/ag-website-vue/README.md

 We are in the process of formatting the codebase using Prettier.
 At this time, only apply Prettier to the following:
-- New test cases wrritten with Cypress
 - New components written using the composition API
+- Test cases for new components
 - Components being converted to use the composition API Add the names of such files to the Prettier and eslint commands in static_analysis.bash.